 Joseph Perrier Demi Sec, Champagne France: A classic medium dry Champagne, displaying rich citrus fruit characters on the nose and a lingering finish on the palate.

 Vouvray La Forcine Demi Sec, Loire France: Elegant citrus fruit flavours give this medium style wine a balancing freshness that would be brilliant with dishes that have a bit of spice.

 Domain Road Water Race Riesling, Central Otago New Zealand: A dry Riesling with lots of citrus notes of lemons and limes along with stone fruits of peaches and apricots.
 A wonderful example that there is more to New Zealand than Sauvignon Blanc.

 Chemin des Pelerins, Saint Mont France: A dry, fruity wine that shows soft cherry fruit and a crisp finish.
 If you like pale, Provence rosé then you have to give this a try.

 Bagordi Rosado, Rioja Spain: We are so excited about Rioja Rosé and this summer it is all you are going to want to drink.
 Bright red fruits and a bone dry finish; a real thirst quencher.

 Cal Pla Tinto, Priorat Spain: A beast of a wine.
 Dark, rich black berried fruits with a full body to match.
 If you like a big wine, this is really brilliant.

-Los Poetas Libertad, Mendoza Argentina: A medium bodied Malbec blend with lots of red cherry fruits.
-If you like nut roasts, this would be really lovely with it.
+Zuccardi Flores Malbec, Mendoza Argentina: A fruit driven Malbec from one of the most awarded Argeninean wine estates.
+If you like aubergine based dishes, this would be really lovely with it.